nicoschi/mutagen-for-docksal/README.md

 # Mutagen for Docksal

-A custom global command for [Docksal](https://docs.docksal.io/) to create and manage a Docksal project alongside with a [Mutagen project](https://mutagen.io/documentation/orchestration/projects) to boost up underlying Docker performances on MacOS and Windows.
+A custom global command for [Docksal](https://docs.docksal.io/) to create and manage a [Mutagen project](https://mutagen.io/documentation/orchestration/projects) inside a Docksal one to boost up underlying Docker filesystem performances on MacOS and Windows.

 ## Requirements